 All 900 Valley Metro and city of Phoenix buses, which serve 100 routes across 512 square miles, serve as Safe Place locations.
 Teens in crisis can request Safe Place assistance on board any bus by notifying the operator.

-Valley Metro has designated all 35 light rail stations in Phoenix, Tempe and Mesa as Safe Place locations.
-Teens can seek help at any station 24-hours a day, seven days a week by pressing the emergency call box button located on each station platform.
+Valley Metro has designated all 38 light rail stations in Phoenix, Tempe and Mesa as Safe Place locations.
+Teens can seek help at any station 24-hours a day, seven days a week by pressing the emergency call box button located on each station platform, or inside the vehicle.

 Are there other Safe Place locations?